An Important Community Message

 Stroke in young people – anyone below the age of 45 – is becoming a more frequent occurrence.
 John Hopkins Medicine reports that 10% of all strokes happen in young adults (out of around 800,000 total strokes annually in the US).
 These can be due to a variety of uncommon conditions, such as arterial dissection, vasculitis, cerebral vein thrombosis, and moya-moya syndrome.
 However, a 2013 paper by Sultan and Elkind reported that young adults [who suffer from a] stroke also have a high burden of traditional cardiovascular risk factors, including hypertension (high blood pressure), diabetes, obesity, and substance abuse.

 In addition to that, those who regularly get fewer than six hours of sleep a night have an increased stroke risk, even if they don’t have a history of stroke, aren’t overweight and don’t have an increased risk for obstructive sleep apnea.
-Generally these findings are applicable to middle- to older-aged people, but they are something that you should understand and use as an incentive to start getting good sleeping habits now.
-Making sure you get at least 7 hours of good quality, continuous sleep every night will hold you in good stead in the long run.
+Generally these findings are applicable to middle- to older-aged people, but they are something that you should understand and use as an incentive to start getting into good sleeping habits now.
+Making sure you get at least 7-9 hours of good quality, continuous sleep every night will hold you in good stead in the long run.

 Facing a stroke diagnosis was incredibly overwhelming.
 Particularly when you realise the damage that could have resulted from it, and when you start to realise all of the family, friends, and colleagues you would miss had the worst-case scenario occurred.
 It’s bloody scary.
 And I think the hardest part to overcome.